 Executive Manager – Family & Individual Support Services

 The Family and Individual Support Services Division aims to build the capacity of vulnerable families and individuals to enable them to self-manage and be the best they can be.

 The Division incorporates Integrated Family Services, Family Violence Programs, Housing and Support Linkages and the Orange Door (including Child FIRST).
 These four teams deliver 20 programs to a diverse range of people in our community.

 Executive Manager – Realise Enterprises

-Our Realise Enterprises Division, seeks to support people who have a disability to lead meaningful lives.
-With a mission to recognise & build on people’s individual strengths & potential for growth, the Realise Enterprise team aim to provide a pathway to independence & participation.
+The Realise Enterprises Division supports people living with a disability to live the life they want to.
+With a mission to recognise and build on people’s individual strengths & potential for growth, the Realise Enterprises team provide a pathway to independence and participation.

 A significant part of the Division is Brophy’s social enterprise Tasty Plate Catering – the south west’s most unique catering service providing unique skill development to people with a range of abilities by offering them hospitality training in an ordinary environment.

 Executive Manager – Out of Home Care Services